 1 oz Tamanu

 For even more pain relief, try Muscle Relief or Lavender Magnolia body oil.

 At the end of the day, our bodies crave sleep.
 Unfortunately, we don’t always get enough sleep.
 If restlessness is your nightmare, let linalool lull you to sleep.
 Countless studies have proposed linalool and linalool-rich oils’ ability to help you fall asleep, stay asleep and awake feeling well-rested.

 - A lab study revealed that a 1-3% dilution of linalool had a sedative effect on subjects after being inhaled for one hour.

 If shut-eye is hard to come by, diffuse this blend for 30-60 minutes before bedtime.

 3 drops Thyme

 More and more, society is becoming increasingly stressed out.
 Some say this has a lot to do with being indoors for much longer than we once were.
 For a remedy, return to nature with stress-alleviating essential oils.

-5 drops Coriander
+5 drops Coriander Seed

-5 drops Spike Lavender5 drops Rosalina
+5 drops Rosalina